tensorflow/haskell/README.md

 script in the `tools/` directory.
 The script installs dependencies via [Homebrew](http://brew.sh) and then downloads and installs the TensorFlow library on your machine under `/usr/local`.

+After running the script to install system dependencies, build the project with stack:

+        stack test